yoshihikosuzuki/EASYstrata/README.md

-# SLURM integration (beta)
+# SLURM integration

+beta testing

-the workflow is being deployed on SLURM for beta testing.
+the workflow is being deployed on SLURM for testing.

 each major step can be run separately see the scripts [here](00_scripts/slurm_code/)
+* arrays are implemented for read mapping
+* arrays are used for parallel BRAKER run

 ideally, once the config/config file is set properly and once you have chosen which option to use you can simply launch:

 ```
-./00_scripts/slurm_code/01_runall_slurm_opt1opt6.sh <OPTION>
+./00_scripts/slurm_code/runall_slurm_workflow.sh <OPTION>
 ```

-with <OPTION> being a number between 1 to 8 depending on the chosen configuration for your data.
+with **OPTION** being a number between 1 to 8 depending on the chosen configuration for your data.

-see the summary of option [here](https://github.com/QuentinRougemont/EASYstrata?tab=readme-ov-file#summary-table-of-options)
+see the summary of options [here](https://github.com/QuentinRougemont/EASYstrata?tab=readme-ov-file#summary-table-of-options)

 this will submit all job and their dependencies, making appropriate check depending on whether you have RNAseq data or not, if you have already a softmasked genome, etc.

-## NOTE: for now only option 1 (full workflow), option 6 (only TE and gene annotation) and option 3 have been tested!
+### NOTE: for now only option 1 (full workflow), option 6 (only TE and gene annotation) and option 3 have been tested!

 # CPU and memory requirements